-The PALAU AGGRESSOR II™ and Rock Islands Aggressor are sisterships and have been an Aggressor Fleet destination for over 23 years.
+The PALAU AGGRESSOR II™ and Rock Islands Aggressor are sisterships and have been an Aggressor Fleet vacation destination for over 23 years.
 Palau's mushroom-shaped rock islands offer a variety of exciting dives: WWII wrecks, shark-infested channels, blue holes, a freshwater lake with stingless jellyfish and even a few caves.
 There are also sheer walls covered in lush soft corals and huge anemones.
 Beginner divers may find Palau's strong currents challenging.

 Palau is a year round destination with something for every season.
 While German Channel has many resident Manta Rays, during the mating season, December through March, guests may see as many as 20 – 30 rays!
 February and March offer large schools of Moorish Idols, Unicorn Fish and several species of Butterfly Fish.
 All year round, the Palau Aggressor II crew encounters massive bait balls of scad in and around Ulong and German Channel and on the reefs of Blue Corner and Siaes Corner.